-Even if you own one of the best washing machines, it can become all too easy to rely on the quick wash cycle.
-The quick wash cycle offers exactly what it describes — a speedy washing program.
-Ideal for those who are short on time, a quick wash cycle saves time as well as water and energy compared to its full-length alternatives.
-Considering this, why would you use anything else on laundry day?
+Even if you own one of the best washing machines, it can be easy to rely on the quick wash cycle.
+The quick wash cycle offers exactly what it describes — a speedy washing program which is great for those who are short on time, and makes laundry day a breeze.

-However, the fact is there’s a time and a place for the quick wash setting, and above all it’s not an effective replacement for the standard cycles.
+However, the quick wash cycle isn't always as efficient as you'd think, and should never replace the standard (much longer) wash.
 Here, we will break down the pros and cons of the quick wash setting, so you know when best to use it.
 Following this advice can help improve the performance of your washing machine, and help it last longer too.

 What is a quick wash setting?